-Every month we feature a carry or carrier to highlight at our monthly meetings and online (“BWITCCOTM” stands for Babywearing International of the Twin Cities Carry or Carrier of the Month).
+This blog post was initially published August 2017.
+Edited April 2019 for updated graphics and logo.
+Every month we feature a carry or carrier to highlight at our monthly meetings and online (“BWTCCOTM” stands for Babywearing Twin Cities Carry or Carrier of the Month).
 This month we are featuring "front/forward facing out!"
-One of the debated topics within the babywearing industry focuses on whether a child can be … Continue reading Front/Forward Facing Out (FFO)
+Every month we … Continue reading Front/Forward Facing Out (FFO)

 Wearing a newborn is a pretty sweet experience.
 It’s so easy to forget just how small babies are when they are newborns.
 When creating your seat, you can froggy baby’s legs in if the baby prefers, but it’s OK to do legs out if baby doesn’t mind.
 The two most important things to keep in … Continue reading Newborn Babywearing